Equerm8/visualizer_of_sorting_algorithms/README.md

 🔹 selection sort.

-Initial data is stored in settings.txt.
-There is no explanation of how algorithms work.
+Settings are stored in settings.txt.
+There is no explanation of how the algorithms work.
 If you want to know theory behind it skip to references and sources.
 ## II.
 Why bother at all?
 Anyone can say "I'll use the std::sort() function and forget about sorting".
 The more curious will ask "can my program run faster"?
 This is a difficult question because it consists of many aspects - code language, use of loops, etc. It also includes data sorting.
 In this area comes Big O notation and many algorithms that run fast and slow according to Big O.